Items Commented On:

 machine can do a task at all, and if machine output is

-considered as good as hand output by the ultimate
+considered as good as hand output by the ultimate consumer, it

-strive for cheaper wages, because the machine will
+wages, because the machine will ultimately drive him below

-and that probably in a very few
+literal starvation point, and that probably in

-years.
-From the third-world producer's point of
+a very few years.
+From the third-world producer's

-view, this is rather like dealing with a sort of
+point of view, this is rather like dealing with a sort of

 techno-jihadi, someone bent on destroying the producer for

 ideological reasons, who is not open to discussion.
-Of
+Of course,

-fanatics-- they are simply Americans behaving
+they are simply Americans behaving reasonably for Americans.

 There are three